 The Deauville Cocktail dates back to 1930 and originated in New Orleans.
 It’s very simple to make, and works well for a pitcher of pre-mixed drinks at a party.
 It’s a great drink year round, for any occasion – fruity but not too sweet, enjoyable for experienced and occasional drinkers alike.
-One tip: the better the brandy, the better the drink, so use the best you can afford.

 - 3/4 ounce brandy